shuninglu/sicss-ndsu-2022/README.md

 # sicss-ndsu

-This repository contains lecture notes and tutorials at SICSS-NDSU, June 2022.
+This repository contains lecture notes, tutorials and group projects at SICSS-NDSU 2022.